awslabs/mountpoint-s3/doc/INSTALL.md

 ### Amazon Linux 2023 (AL2023)

-Mountpoint is available directly in the Amazon Linux 2023 repository.
+Mountpoint is available directly in the Amazon Linux 2023 repository since AL2023 version 2023.9.20251110.

 1. Install it by entering the following command:
    ```